httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 ## Syntax {#syntax}

-The ORIGIN frame type is 0xc (decimal 12), and contains zero to many Origin-Entry.
+The ORIGIN frame type is 0xc (decimal 12), and contains zero or more instances of the Origin-Entry field.

 ~~~~ drawing
 +-------------------------------+-------------------------------+